skills/introduction-to-codeql/README.md

 **Paths:** Clicking on "Show paths" will give you additional insights into the alert's data flow.
 The modal shows us where the user input (we call that a "source") flows through the application until it's acted on (we call this the "sink").
 This visualizes the flow of data through your application.

-**Recommendations:** This section gives a quick over of the tool (CodeQL in this case), Rule ID, and even allows you to view the CodeQL query used to find this vulnerability.
+**Recommendations:** This section provides a quick overview of the tool (CodeQL in this case), Rule ID, and even allows you to view the CodeQL query used to find this vulnerability.
 You can view the query by clicking **View source**.
 Additionally, this pane includes recommendations for fixing this vulnerability.
 Click **Show more** to view the full recommendation.

 ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/fc149d1f-6593-4f6f-9f3c-e3b64b4bd2ab)

 **Audit trail:** The audit trail shows the history of the alert.
-This trail will show the status as users mark a finding as closed or fix a finding in the code.
+This trail will show the status as users mark an alert as closed or fix an alert in the code.

 ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/6cc9e07e-c32c-4868-a4c3-0fb97544ea3f)

-**Alert triage:** To triage an alert, or open a new issue, you will use these buttons.
-Don't do anything yet 😄.
-We'll get into these buttons in a moment!
+**Alert triage:** Use the buttons at the top right of the alert to triage or create a new issue for the alert.
+Don't do anything yet.
+We'll get into these buttons in a moment. 😄

 ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/604e4812-eaa3-4732-8520-00fae0ea68cd)